eryjus/pi-bootloader/JOURNAL.md

 ---

 At this point, I have everything sent to the rpi except the additional modules.
 This includes the MBI structure.
 From here, I will have to make modifications to both Century-OS and pi-bootloader to get this debugged.
 Right now, it makes the most sense to track my work here, even though it will require changes to Century-OS to add debugging code.
 The point here is that there should not be any changed to the overall logic in Century-OS, and if there are I will be documenting them there.

+---

+### 2019-Jan-02

+I have the loader running right up to the point where it is looking for the kernel.
+So, I guess I need to get the modules loaded in the boot loader as well.

+One other thing I noticed is that I am not able to get `pbl-server` to reset when I unplug the rpi and plug it back in.
+I gotta work on that as well.

+So, which one first.
+Well, my Hardware component is (mostly?) stable so I really should be able to unplug to reset.
+That is also a feature I need to have working to release a version.
+I will start with that as it will make my development/testing cycles easier.

+That is working now.
+Woohoo!!

+So the next (and I think the last) thing is to push the modules to the Hardware.
+There should not need to be a change in the Hardware component because the modules will be added to the end of the kernel without any decoration.
+I just need to add the module information to the MBI.

+---

+OK, I finally have everything sending to the pi.
+However, when getting to the part where the pi boots, it is locking up again.
+I am going to try again without the kernel module to see if I managed to mess up the handshaking at all.

+---

+I found a few errors in the calculations for the number of bytes to send.
+I got that all cleaned up and now the loader is trying to boot the kernel.
+This is success for `pi-bootloader` and should in effect complete the primary development.

+There may be a few things that I want to button up before I call this a released product, but they are minor.
+In the meantime, I will commit this version and push it to github.